-- 1. The first word of sentences or after a colon. - 2.
-The first word of a subsection, paragraph, subparagraph. - 3.
-Proper names. - 4.
-The word "Code" and the word "Act" when referring to the Iowa Code or a particular legislative act.
+1. The first word of a sentence or after a colon.

+- 2. The first word of a subsection, paragraph, subparagraph. - 3.
+Proper names of persons, states and political subdivisions, countries, nationalities, bodies of water, holidays, months, and publications.
+For example, "Cedar county", "city of Waterloo", "Nishnabotna river", "Grove street", "state of Illinois", "Iowa state university" and "state university of Iowa". - 4.
+The word "Code" and the word "Act" when referring to the Iowa Code or a particular legislative act. - 5.
+Popular names and short titles of state and federal laws.

-Capital letters are not used for: Titles of names of state or federal officers, agencies, and departments unless used as a proper name.
+Capital letters are not used for: Titles or names of state or federal officers, agencies, and departments unless used as proper names.
 For example, the words "governor", "department of revenue", and "supreme court" are not capitalized.
 Neither are the words "section" or "chapter" capitalized in typing bills.
 The exception to this rule may be constitutional amendments if the section of the Constitution being amended capitalizes words such as "Governor", "Secretary of State", and "Supreme Court".
+However, if the constitutional section is to be struck and rewritten, such words should not be capitalized.